What is Alcohol-Induced Dementia?

 - Continuing to drink even though it was making you feel depressed, anxious, or adding to another health problem, or after having had a memory blackout

 - Having to drink much more than you once did to get the effect you want.
 Or finding that your usual number of drinks have much less effect than before

 - Finding that when the effects of alcohol are wearing off, you have withdrawal symptoms, such as trouble sleeping, shakiness, irritability, anxiety, depression, restlessness, nausea, or sweating.

-When it comes to Alcoholism treatment, it is normal to think of 12-step programs or 28-day inpatient rehab, but it becomes difficult to think of more options of treatment for this condition.
+When it comes to Alcoholism treatment, it is customary to think of 12-step programs or 28-day inpatient rehab, but it becomes difficult to think of more options for treatment for this condition.
 There are a variety of treatment methods currently available.
 According to the National Institute on Alcohol Abuse and Alcoholism, there are three types of treatment:

 - Peer-Support Groups for alcoholism: Alcoholics Anonymous (AA) and other 12-step programs provide peer support for people quitting or cutting back on their drinking.
-Combined with treatment led by health professionals, mutual-support groups can offer a valuable added layer of support.
+Combined with treatment led by health professionals, mutual-support groups can offer a valuable added support layer.
 Due to the anonymous nature of mutual-support groups, it is difficult for researchers to determine their success rates compared with those led by health professionals.

 Reclaim Your Life From Alcohol-Induced Dementia

 Early intervention is crucial in effectively addressing alcohol-induced dementia.
 By taking action at the earliest stages, individuals can experience significant improvement by abstaining from alcohol and adopting healthier lifestyle choices.
 At We Level Up Washington, our primary focus is on providing comprehensive mental health services, including preventing and managing alcohol-induced dementia.